-This page explains why local investors should back farmer-owned food brands that feature pasture-based production methods.
+This page explains why local investors and lenders should back farmer-owned food brands that feature pasture-based production methods.
 Although our focus for this page is on branded specialty beef (see Branding below), the concepts outlined here apply to all foods.

 Why Local Investors?